-The Reasonable Surfer model doesn’t just look at how emphasized the text of a link might be in relation to text around it to determine whether to boost the amount of PageRank to pass through that link, whether the link is in a different color, or different font family, or is larger or bolder or underlined or decorated in some other way.
+The Reasonable Surfer model doesn’t just look at how emphasized the text of a link might be concerning text around it to determine whether to boost the amount of PageRank to pass through that link, whether the link is in a different color or different font family or is larger or bolder or underlined or decorated in some other way.

-The Reasonable Surfer model might also look at how many words there are associated with a link, what those words are themselves, how commercial the words might be, and many other features as well.
+The Reasonable Surfer model might also look at how many words there are associated with a link, what those words are themselves, how commercial the words might be, and many other features.

-So if a link appears near the top of a main content area on a page about a pie eating contest at the local county fair, and it uses the anchor text “cheap nfl jerseys” in bold letters, the algorithm behind the Reasonable Surfer model might determine that even though the link is prominently placed and stands out from the rest of the text in an important part of a page, the text of the link has nothing to do with the content of the rest of the page, and that text evidences a very commercial intent.
+So if a link appears near the top of the main content area on a page about a pie-eating contest at the local county fair, and it uses the anchor text “cheap NFL jerseys” in bold letters, the algorithm behind the Reasonable Surfer model might determine that even though the link is prominently placed and stands out from the rest of the text is an important part of a page, the text of the link has nothing to do with the content of the rest of the page.
+That text evidences a very commercial intent.

 And it’s reasonable that most people who visited the page to learn about things to do at the county fair aren’t going to click upon that link.
-Therefore, it really shouldn’t pass along very much PageRank.
+So, therefore, it really shouldn’t pass along very much PageRank.

-Why did I choose this particular patent as one of the 10 most important SEO patents?
+Why did I choose this particular Reasonable Surfer Model patent as one of the 10 most important SEO patents?

-Another is that it’s been fairly obvious for a few years that Google hadn’t been passing along the same amount of PageRank for different links on the same page, and that we had statements like the one above from Matt Cutts that PageRank had evolved, even in its early days, but we didn’t have anything we could point to from Google itself about how the search engine might have been calculating PageRank differently.
+Another is that it’s been fairly obvious for a few years that Google hadn’t been passing along the same amount of PageRank for different links on the same page and that we had statements like the one above from Matt Cutts that PageRank had evolved, even in its early days.
+Still, we didn’t have anything we could point to from Google itself about how the search engine might have been calculating PageRank differently.

-This Reasonable Surfer patent was filed way back in 2004, but it didn’t become publicly accessible until it was granted in 2010.
-While I was reading it, I kept on saying to myself, “Yeah, that makes sense.
+This Reasonable Surfer model patent was filed way back in 2004, but it didn’t become publicly accessible until it was granted in 2010.
+So while I was reading it, I kept on saying to myself, “Yeah, that makes sense.
 It explains a lot of things.”

-There are a number of valid criticisms that could be made of the original PageRank algorithm, including the Random Surfer model not being an example of how people actually use the Web.
+Several valid criticisms could be made of the original PageRank algorithm, including the Random Surfer model not being an example of how people use the Web.

-To put it as succinctly as possible, the Reasonable Surfer model changed that by looking at a combination of factors that might help determine which link or links on a page someone was most likely to follow, and passing along the most PageRank through those links.
-Again, it’s likely that Google has continued to evolve how PageRank works, but it seems much more reasonable now then it did before.
+To put it as succinctly as possible, the Reasonable Surfer model changed that by looking at a combination of factors that might help determine which link or links on a page someone was most likely to follow and pass along the most PageRank through those links.
+So again, it’s likely that Google has continued to evolve how PageRank works, but it seems much more reasonable now than it did before.

 All parts of the 10 Most Important SEO Patents series: